Why In-Person Events Are Still Your Most Powerful SaaS GTM Channel in 2026

 We’ve seen a growing trend in GTM channel effectiveness across our portfolio over the past 12 months: investing in events has led to real pipeline growth, deals won, and renewals for existing customers.
 And what we believed to be true (events are outperforming other channels when looking at direct impact on pipeline) was also confirmed in our 2025 SaaS Benchmarks Report.

-When asked to choose the most effective GTM channels over the past year (respondents were allowed to select more than one option from a long list), events were the most likely to be chosen as a channel across every ARR cohort.
-Whether a company is under $1 million in ARR or greater than $50 million ARR, events are consistently rated as a high-performing GTM channels for their teams and businesses.
+When asked to choose the most effective GTM channels over the past year (respondents were allowed to select more than one option), events rose to the top.
+Whether a company is under $1 million in ARR or greater than $50 million ARR, events are consistently rated as a high-performing GTM channels for their teams and businesses — with 79% of respondants at SaaS companies wtih $20M-50M ARR identifying events as an effective channel for their teams.

 Reported Effectiveness of GTM Channel by Company ARR